 - Do Not Carry In Your Own Firewood!
 Moving firewood around the country helps spread forest pests like the Emerald Ash Borer and Gypsy Moth.
 Instead, gather any dead and downed wood along the stream, and purchase local firewood at roadside stands, stores and canoe rental outfitters.
 (What you don’t use, leave it behind; don't take it home with you.)

-- You may see bald eagles, kingfishers, great blue herons, beaver, mink, otter, turtles and other critters on an Ozark float trip.
+- You may see bald eagles, kingfishers, great blue herons, beaver, mink, otter, turtles and other critters on float trips in Missouri.
 Most of the snakes are harmless water snakes, but be cautious.
 All wildlife is protected; leave it alone.
 Fishing is permitted if in season; state limits apply.

 - A float trip is not a license to party.
 Law enforcement officials watch for drug use, underage drinking and nudity.
-Most floaters are on the river to enjoy nature.
+Most of the people taking float trips in Missouri are on the river to enjoy nature.
 Respect others by controlling your noise.

 If you don't mind a crowd, go on Saturdays and Sundays during summer.
 If you don’t like a crowd, go on weekdays.
 Spring and fall floats are the best; and a sunny winter day can be very special.
-The key is . . . get outside and enjoy the quiet, the countryside, and all that nature has to offer.
-Discover your family all over again.
+The key is . . . get outside and enjoy the quiet, the countryside, and all that nature has to offer on float trips in Missouri.
+Discover your family all over again on a river float in Missouri.